 Click the arrow to see our adoptable cats and kittens

-All clinic appointments and intake are on pause due to COVID-19 outbreak.
+All clinic appointments and intake are on hold due to COVID-19 requirements

-If you had an appointment you will be contacted to reschedule when the Governmental restrictions and sterile medical supply shortages allow us to resume.
+Clinic Appt. - If you had a clinic appointment you will be contacted to reschedule when the Governmental restrictions and sterile medical supply shortages allow us to resume.

 We need our community to partner with us more than ever to help us help cats, since ALL shelters are restricted to not allow intake of community cats.

-Any free roaming cats in need please help as best you can by continuing to feeding or shelter them .
+Any free roaming cats in need please help as best you can by continuing to feed and shelter them.

 Need Help ?